discoproject/disco/doc/faq.rst

 .. _reduceonly:

+How can I output arbitrary Python objects in map and reduce, not only strings?
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
+*New in Disco 0.2*

+To pass arbitrary Python objects between map and reduce, set *map_writer* to
+:func:`disco.func.marshal_writer` and *reduce_reader* to
+:func:`disco.func.marshal_reader` in :meth:`disco.core.Disco.new_job`.

+If you want to output arbitrary objects in your reduce function, set also *reduce_writer* to :func:`disco.func.marshal_writer`.
+If you want to use :func:`disco.core.result_iterator` to read results, set its *reader* parameter to :func:`disco.func.marshal_reader`.

 Do I always have to provide a function for map and reduce?
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
 *Updated for Disco 0.2 which supports the reduce-only case*